keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 {: .coal-tar}

-> An analgesic whose name he couldn’t recall, and a new plastic, some name like Mipolam . . .
-“Polimex,” or something. . . .
+> An analgesic whose name he couldn’t recall, and a new plastic, some name like Mipolam...
+“Polimex,” or something....
 **“Sounds like that would’ve come under Sparte II,”** was Gloaming’s only comment at the time <span class="page-ref">630</span>
 {: .mauvine}